 • A 30% deposit to secure your place is due upon booking.
 Once the trip is confirmed by the guide, the cancellation policy stated below applies, and deposits are no longer refundable.
 The remaining 70% of the amount is paid the latest 3 months (90 days) prior to departure.

 In the event that the minimum number of people to confirm the trip is not reached, AMAROK ADVENTURES can cancel the departure at most 2 months before the start of the trip.
-Please note the trips for 2022 are expected to reach the minimum number of people soon, and the likelihood of the trip not happening is very low.
+Please note that upcoming trips are expected to reach the minimum number of people soon, and the likelihood of the trip not happening is very low.

 In case you need to cancel the trip, the following cancellation costs would be incurred: